prrao87/kuzudb-study/neo4j/README.md

 - **The goal is to perform the entire task in Python**, so we don't want to use other means like `apoc` ot `LOAD CSV` to ingest the data (which may be faster, but would require additional glue code, which defeats the purpose of this exercise)
 - The [async API](https://neo4j.com/docs/api/python-driver/current/async_api.html) of the Neo4j Python client is used, which is observed on this dataset to perform ~40% faster than the sync API
-- The person nodes and person-person follower edges are **ingested in batches**, which is a best practice when passing data to Neo4j via Python -- this is because the number of persons and followers can get very large, causing the number of edges to nonlinearly increase with the size of the dataset.
+- The person nodes and person-person follower edges are **ingested in batches**, which is part of the [best practices](https://neo4j.com/docs/python-manual/current/performance/) when passing data to Neo4j via Python -- this is because the number of persons and followers can get very large, causing the number of edges to nonlinearly increase with the size of the dataset.
 - The batch size is set to 500K, which may seem large at first glance, but for the given data, the nodes and edges, even after `UNWIND`ing in Cypher, are small enough to fit in batch memory per transaction -- the memory requirements may be different on more complex datasets

 ```sh